Man is fascinated by life yet fears death.

 She decided how that person would die and cut their life’s thread with her shears.

-The difference between mankind and other living things is man’s ability to take thoughts and create reality from them.
+The difference between humankind and other living things is man’s ability to take thoughts and create reality from them.

 An inventor considers a problem and comes up with a solution to that problem.

-My post Technology: Cripple, Crutch or Charm? looked at the space race and how a man successfully landed on the moon.
+My post Technology: Cripple, Crutch or Charm? looked at the space race and how people successfully landed on the moon.

 It all started as a thought which then became words and actions.